mrusli/employee-management-system-ui/README.md

 # Front-End React App with Spring Boot Back-End

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed with React JS using various react libraries and tailwind CSS.
+As always to start, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts